evansd/whitenoise/docs/index.rst

 appropriately?
 Did you add the right CORS headers so that your fonts load correctly when served via a CDN?
 Did you turn on the special nginx setting which allows it to send gzipped content in response to an ``HTTP/1.0`` request, which for some reason CloudFront still uses?
-Did you install the extenion which alllows you to serve pre-compressed brotli-encoded content to modern browsers?
+Did you install the extension which alllows you to serve pre-compressed brotli-encoded content to modern browsers?

 None of this is rocket science, but it's fiddly and annoying and WhiteNoise